bookchainio/steem-whitepaper/SteemWhitePaper.md

 ## Solving the Cryptocurrency Onboarding Problem

-It isn’t easy to get into cryptocurrency[^24] .
+It isn't easy to get into cryptocurrency[^24] .
 Someone who discovers Bitcoin and wants to try it out quickly learns that they will need to sign up with an exchange and fund their account with a credit card or wire transfer.
-What would Facebook’s adoption rate have been like if you had to fork over money and a two forms of ID?
+What would Facebook's adoption rate have been like if you had to fork over money and a two forms of ID?

 Steem solves this problem by giving everyone a way to get paid for doing simple, but valuable, tasks.
 This will help to widely distribute STEEM tokens.
 This is helpful because cryptocurrencies have a network effect (i.e. more users make it more useful; for an extreme example, consider that if Satoshi had kept 100% of Bitcoin for himself, Bitcoin would be worthless.)